cloudposse/atmos/website/docs/quick-start/create-workflows.md

 # Execute the workflow `apply-all-components` from the workflow manifest `networking.yaml`
 atmos workflow apply-all-components -f networking

-# Execute the workflow `validate-all-vpc-flow-logs-bucket-components` from the workflow manifest `validation.yaml`
+# Execute the workflow `validate-all-vpc-flow-logs-buckets` from the workflow manifest `validation.yaml`
-atmos workflow validate-all-vpc-flow-logs-bucket-components -f validation
+atmos workflow validate-all-vpc-flow-logs-buckets -f validation

 # Execute the workflow `validate-all-vpc-components` from the workflow manifest `validation.yaml`
 atmos workflow validate-all-vpc-components -f validation